 If God had brought the quail before ba erev (sunset), what would the people have done?
-They would have run out, begun to gather the quail, killed the quail, cleaned the quail, roasted the quail and then all of that would have been done on the Sabbath day.
+They would have run out, begun to gather the quail, kill the quail, clean the quail, roast the quail, and then all of that would have been done on the Sabbath day.
 So, in order for God to make sure that He gave them the lesson and that they did not work on the Sabbath day, He did not bring the quail until sunset.
 The [Sabbath] day was over!

 And then, during ben ha arbayim—twilight (that period of light between the going down of the sun, ba erev)—they killed the quail, they cleaned the quail, and they began to roast the quail.
 Indeed, they may very well have begun to have eaten some of the quail during that period of time.
 Ben ha arbayim follows immediately on the heels of ba erev; and it is the actual beginning of the next day.
 It begins with "light"—not total darkness.

 Is that not the way the creation began?
-God sent Lucifer; and he was a Light-bringer.
 The creation began with light for a short period of time; and then darkness descended upon the creation.
 There is a beautiful lesson here.
 Light is going to come with the return of Jesus Christ—which God's Sabbath represents (the coming of Light to mankind).

 Ben ha arbayim follows ba erev.
 It is that period of time between the going down of the sun and complete darkness.
 How long is ben ha arbayim?
 Well, it depends upon what time of the year.
 It begins at the instant that the sun disappears below the horizon and it ends with the "dark" of night.